petdance/bobby-tables/s/java.md

 JDBC
 ----

-The [JDBC API](http://download.oracle.com/javase/tutorial/jdbc/index.html) has a class called <code class="inline">[PreparedStatement](http://download.oracle.com/javase/6/docs/api/java/sql/PreparedStatement.html)</code>, which allows the programmer to safely insert user-supplied data into a SQL query.
+The [JDBC API](http://download.oracle.com/javase/tutorial/jdbc/index.html) has a class called <code>[PreparedStatement](http://download.oracle.com/javase/6/docs/api/java/sql/PreparedStatement.html)</code>, which allows the programmer to safely insert user-supplied data into a SQL query.
 The location of each input value in the query string is marked with a question mark.
-The various <code class="inline">set*()</code> methods are then used to safely perform the insertion.
+The various <code>set*()</code> methods are then used to safely perform the insertion.

     String name = //user input
     int age = //user input